Hammour-steak/GOUB/README.md

 * `niter`: Total training iterations.
 * `val_freq`: Frequency of validation during training.
 * `save_checkpoint_freq`: Frequency of saving checkpoint during training.
+* `gpu_ids`: In multi-GPU training, GPU ids are separated by commas in multi-gpu training.
+* `batch_size`: In multi-GPU training, must satisfy relation: *batch_size/num_gpu>1*

+# FID
+We provid a brief guidelines for commputing FID of two set of images:

+1. Install FID library: `pip install pytorch-fid`.
+2. Commpute FID: `python -m pytorch_fid GT_images_file_path generated_images_file_path --batch-size 1`<br>if all the images are the same size, you can remove `--batch-size 1` to accelerate commputing.